 Truth #3: Lots of research focuses on systems and strategies that differentiate to improve student learning.

-Like Toto in The Wizard of Oz, if we remove the curtain from some effective learning systems and strategies, we find differentiation is part of the framework that fuels student success.
+Like Toto in The Wizard of Oz, if we remove the curtain from some effective learning systems and strategies, we find that differentiation is part of the framework for building student success.
 Some examples include:

-- Guided Reading: Fountas and Pinnell, and Anita Iaquinta's article in Early Childhood Education Journal.
+- Guided Reading: Fountas and Pinnell, and Anita Iaquinta's article in Early Childhood Education Journal (PDF).